Jammed Keplerian gas leads to the formation and disappearance of spiral arms in a coupled map lattice for astronomical objects: Introduction

 \section{Introduction}

 Coupled map lattice (CML) is a useful dynamical system with discrete space and time, and continuous state variables \cite{Kaneko,Kanekos}.
-It well reproduces experimental observations in spatially extended dynamical phenomena \cite{Yanagitab,Yanagitac,Yanagitad,Nishimori}, and is quite useful to find essential elementary processes in such phenomena \cite{Yanagitab,Yanagitac,Yanagitad,Nishimori,Kaneko,Kanekos}.
-Furthermore, fast computation of CML may give us insightful suggestions on undiscovered phenomena or unsolved problems.
-Indeed, we have proposed a CML for astronomical objects to study the spiral pattern formation of accreting cold dense gas, such as seen in spiral galaxies \cite{GalaDy} or protoplanetary disks \cite{SEEDS}, and simulated dynamic patterns and properties agreeing with the several results of the conventional theories \cite{GalaDy,Lin-Shu} and observations \cite{Kuno,Miyoshi,Nadia,Kuno2}, as reported in the previous paper \cite{Nozawa}.
-Moreover, we suggest that the CML should give an answer to unsettled questions about the formation mechanism of spiral arms, especially the disappearance of spiral arms, which is presented in this paper.
+It well reproduces experimental observations in spatially extended dynamical phenomena \cite{Yanagitab,Yanagitac,Yanagitad,Nishimori}, due to its simple construction and fast computation.
+Furthermore, it offers new and suggestive perspectives on such phenomena based on nonlinear dynamics.
+Indeed, in the previous paper \cite{Nozawa} we have proposed a CML for astronomical objects to study the spiral pattern formation of accreting cold dense gas, such as seen in spiral galaxies \cite{GalaDy} or protoplanetary disks \cite{SEEDS}, and simulated dynamic patterns and properties agreeing with the several results of the conventional theories \cite{GalaDy,Lin-Shu} and observations \cite{Kuno,Miyoshi,Nadia,Kuno2}.
+For example, the simulated spiral arms are pattern arms similar to density waves \cite{Lin-Shu}.
+Additionally, we have also suggested in \cite{Nozawa} that the proposed CML can offer a new perspective on the dynamic properties of spiral arms, especially on the disappearance of spiral arms, based on the dynamics of traffic jams.

-In astrophysics, the formation mechanism of spiral arms has attracted much attention and has been studied with various models \cite{GalaDy}.
-However, the mechanism has not been fully understood yet.
-There still remains important unsettled issues such as whether spiral arms are stationary or transient \cite{GalaDy,Meidt}, and what the origin of spiral arms is \cite{GalaDy,Christiaens}.
-For example, as a well-known question, it has been discussed if spiral arms are density waves \cite{Lin-Shu,Roberts} or material arms \cite{Toomre,Wada}, since about sixty years ago to this day.
-Recently, some observations support the density wave theory \cite{Kuno2}.